waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

         NOTE:  for project-independent role assignments, 'global' is used in place of a project oid.

-    [3]: `synced` is set to False when the mbus is first joined upon login, and set to True when initial sync operations are completed.
-(This enabled sync operations to be factored into a separate `sync_with_services` method so it could be called by `check_version`, which is only done on Windows [the `win32` platform] for now.)
+    [3]: `synced` is set to an empty string when the mbus is first joined upon login, and then set to a datetime stamp string when initial sync operations are completed.
+In order to prevent excessive sync operations, which can be caused by reconnects after a lost connection, the datetime stamp is checked before syncing and if a sync has been done within the past 10 minutes, it will be skipped.

     [4]: the "synced_oids" list is used in determining whether an object may be deleted while the client is offline (not connected to the repository):